fernandezfelicio24/HARDY-WAY/README.md

 - 🌱 I’m currently Learning Python 🤣
 - 👯 I’m looking to collaborate with other programmers
-- 🥅 2022 Goals: I'm able to expert in Machine Learning
+- 🥅 2022 Goals: I'm able to be expert in Machine Learning
 - ⚡ Fun fact: I love to Read Philosophical Books, Hiking Mountains, Explore the beauty of Nature

 ### Connect with me: